isabella232/solutions-geoevent-java/README.md

 To install the compiled adapter, copy the geomessage-adapter-10.2.0.jar file in the ./defense-adapter/target directory and paste into your ``<Geoevent Server Install>\deploy`` directory.

 prereqs for building from source
+1. Install ArcGIS geoevent server

-1. download and install geoevent server sdk (currently available from the geoevent server beta program site)
+2. download and install geoevent server sdk (sdk included with geoevent server instalation)

-2. follow sdk documentation to set up maven repository
+3. follow sdk documentation to set up maven repository

-3. the pom.xml may need modification to point to the geoevent server sdk repository.
-Search for the repository tag in pom.xml and modify the url propery to point to the sdk.
-See example below:
+4. the pom.xml may need modification to point to the geoevent server sdk repository.
+Search for the repositories tag in pom.xml.
+The Java Runntime is embedded with Geoevent Server and the libraries are required for advanced geometric operations.
+Find the repository with the id 'GEP' Make sure the url points to the System Folder in your GeoEventProcessor install location (example below points to directory in default install location).

 ```
 <repository>
-  <id>ages-sdk-repo</id>
-  <url>file:///geoevent-sdk-10.2.0/repository</url>
+  <id>GEP</id>
+  <name>GeoEvent Processor embedded repository</name>
+  <layout>default</layout>
+  <url>file:///Program Files/ArcGIS/Server/GeoEventProcessor/System</url>
 </repository>
 ```
 In the example above the url points to the sdk on a local machuine at the path: